roblaing/webgames/README.md

 Here I'm going to use <a href="https://jsdoc.app/">JSDoc</a>, and at this stage specifically <a href="https://jsdoc.app/tags-typedef.html">@typedef</a> with
-<a href="https://jsdoc.app/tags-property.html">@property</a> to <em>declare</em> my compound data structures.
+<a href="https://jsdoc.app/tags-property.html">@property</a> to <em>declare</em> my compound data structures
+&mdash; of which many are needed to describe images, sounds and motion in game programming.

 I've expanded step 1 to include specification, though this overlapps somewhat with HTDP's <em>signatures</em> in step 2.

 Specification languages are a kind of <a href="https://en.wikipedia.org/wiki/Metalanguage">metalanguage</a>, which usually are not the same as the <em>object language</em> they describe.
-For instance, Lamport's TLA+ is a design language independent from whatever programing language the design is ultimately implemented in.
+For instance, Lamport's TLA+ is a design language independent of whatever programing language the design is ultimately implemented in.

 My rule about designing specifications is <em>don't</em>: rather do some research and stand on the shoulders of giants.